arthur-vianaa/Portfolio/README.md

     - **Description**: This course came as an idea throughout the beginning of the second semester, by me and a friend, who wanted to challenge ourselves with an advanced humanities course while also taking all the other STEM advanced classes.
 Being tutored by our teacher individually, not only we explored concepts of european history from the period of the renaissance to modern ages but also learned about the historical thinking skills of comparasion, document analysis, continuity and change over time, contextualization and causation, required for the two essays required in the exam.
     - **Skills Acquired**: Besides from the skills previously mentioned, this course allowed me to see the world and its problems through a new historical perspective, enhanced strongly my writing and interpretative skills in a second language, deeply expanding my vocabulary and overall knowledge.
 ### Other Projects
-1. **Learning a New Instrument**
+1. **Music and Community Engagement**
-   - When I was a child, it has always been my dream to play the  electric guitar, and the exchange allowed me not only to fulfill my dream but take it to a whole new manner.
-Picking up the instrument for the first time when arriving and doing weekly classes allowed me to interact with a whole community of musicians in my community, as I was encouraged to and did indeed join the Jam Club in my high school.
-From practicing daily and playing with other musicians and hearing a lecture from Dan Mangan, close to the end of the exchange year, I played in a three-member band in what is called the "Evening of the Arts" in front of a real audience, enhancing even more my love with the instrument.
-I will definitely keep pursuing classes and activites through my senior year and the rest of my life.
+   - Fulfilled a childhood dream by learning how to play the electrical guitar, joining the Jam Club, performing in a band and engaging with the local music community.
+I definetly expect to use my musical skills in college.
 2. **Learning a New Language**
    - Besides from the AP courses, I wanted to emerge myself into a third language